moonlight-sanctuary/Wobbly-Wonder-Journal/README.md

-# ✨ Wobbly Wonders - Your Personal Journaling Companion
+# ✨ Wobbly Wonders - Your Personal Space

 > A beautiful, empathetic journaling application that creates a safe space for your thoughts and reflections.
 Completely private, runs entirely in your browser, with an optional AI companion that truly cares about your (often wobbly but always wonderful) journey.